Shazwazza/Articulate/README.md

 - Articulate 6.x (current): Umbraco 16.5.1+ on .NET 9; Umbraco 17.4.0+ on .NET 10
 - Articulate 7.x (Umbraco 18 track): Umbraco 18+ on .NET 10

-### Umbraco 18 beta validation (opt-in)
+### Umbraco 18 pre-release validation (opt-in)

-This branch enables opt-in validation against Umbraco 18 beta on `net10.0` using the Articulate 7 package lane.
+This branch enables opt-in validation against Umbraco 18 pre-releases on `net10.0` using the Articulate 7 package lane.

 See [DEVELOP.md](DEVELOP.md) for package-lane build commands and local Docker usage.